(This photo was made in the 1950's as the Goat Man passed through my town)

-My uncle, Archie, said that during the mid 1950s the Goat Man would come down U.S. 127 on his way back South.
-He said classes would halt for a while as she and the other students at Clear Fork, which was located along his route, would be let out so students could go see the Goat Man, who would let the students pet the goats.
+During the mid 1950s, the Goat Man would come down U.S. 127 and through my town on his way back South.
+School classes at Clear Fork, which was located along his route, would be let out so students could go see the Goat Man, who would let the students pet the goats.
 My uncle was one of thos students.
 He well remembers the goats, the wagon and the pots and pans, and the junk on it, and the old bearded man known as the Goat Man.

 Do you recall seeing the Goat Man?
 If so, I would love to hear your story.
-Send an e-mail to email@example.com or write to The Notorious Meddler, 559 Hudson Road, Albany, KY 42602.
+Send an e-mail in the space provided on my page.

-Since writing this story, I have received nearly 100 e-mails from folks in Tennessee, Georgia, South Carolina and Florida who remember seeing the Goat Man pass through their town.
+Since writing this story, I have received hundreds of e-mails from folks in Tennessee, Georgia, South Carolina and Florida who remember seeing the Goat Man pass through their town.
 Thank you for your great response.
 There are too many e-mails to post here, but I wanted to include a few of the memories that have been shared with me.
 Also, be sure to read the comments section below.

 When I was young, the Goat Man used to come through very often on the road we lived on.
 My grandfather and father knew him by his first name and he would stop to rest and talk.
 The last time I saw him was around 1963 when I was 12.
 He was a very interesting man who loved God.
 The pictures of him are just as I remember him.
 Thanks for keeping his memory alive.
 G.L., Rome, GA.